 The UE does not expect the precoding of the potential co-scheduled UE(s) in other DM-RS ports of the same CDM group to be different in the PRG-level grid configured to this UE with PRG =2 or 4.

-When the UE is configured with the higher layer parameter enhanced-dmrs-Type_r18 and indicated with at least one DM-RS ports 1008-1015 for enhanced Type 1 DM-RS or DM-RS ports 1012-1023 for enhanced Type 2 DM-RS, the UE does not expect that any co-scheduled UE(s) in the same CDM group is not configured with the higher layer- parameter enhanced-dmrs-Type_r18.
-When the UE is not configured with the higher layer parameter enhanced-dmrs-Type_18, the UE does not expect that any co-scheduled UE(s) in the same CDM group(s) is configured with the higher layer parameter enhanced-dmrs-Type_r18 and indicated with at least one of DMRS ports 1008-1015 for enhanced Type 1 DMRS or DMRS ports 1012-1023 for enhanced Type 2 DMRS.
+When the UE is configured with the higher layer parameter dmrs-TypeEnh and indicated with at least one DM-RS ports 1008-1015 for enhanced Type 1 DM-RS or DM-RS ports 1012-1023 for enhanced Type 2 DM-RS, the UE does not expect that any co-scheduled UE(s) in the same CDM group is not configured with the higher layer- parameter dmrs-TypeEnh When the UE is not configured with the higher layer parameter dmrs-TypeEnh, the UE does not expect that any co-scheduled UE(s) in the same CDM group(s) is configured with the higher layer parameter dmrs-TypeEnh and indicated with at least one of DMRS ports 1008-1015 for enhanced Type 1 DMRS or DMRS ports 1012-1023 for enhanced Type 2 DMRS.

 The UE does not expect the resource allocation of the potential co-scheduled UE(s) in other DM-RS ports of the same CDM group to be misaligned in the PRG-level grid to this UE with PRG=2 or 4.